MicrosoftDocs/azure-docs-powershell/azps-9.3.0/Az.Cdn/Get-AzFrontDoorCdnRoute.md

 ## SYNOPSIS
 Gets an existing route with the specified route name under the specified subscription, resource group, profile, and AzureFrontDoor endpoint.

+> [!NOTE]
+>This is the previous version of our documentation.
+Please consult [the most recent version](/powershell/module/az.cdn/get-azfrontdoorcdnroute) for up-to-date information.

 ## SYNTAX

 ### List (Default)